Skip to main content

 The automation installs deno and then invokes 2 commands of the wmill CLI that were already covered above.
 It adds the workspace and pushes the changes to it.

-Windmill GitHub Sync setup
+Windmill GitHub sync setup

 1. staging workspace: